neshoj/safaricom-daraja-nodejs/README.md

       "message": "Success.
 Request accepted for processing",
       "merchantRequestId": "16949-1561111-1",
       "checkoutRequestId": "ws_CO_05122017091747935"
   }
   ```

    ###### Callback Request ######

    This transaction is initiated by the mpesa gateway to your application.
-Transaction will be sent to the enp point you provided in the initial request.
-May take time to arrive after sending the initial transaction request.
+Transaction will be sent to the enp point you
+    provided in the initial request.
+This request may take time to arrive after sending the initial transaction request.

    ```
    {